google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/add-breakpoints.md

 ## Set a breakpoint on DOM change {:#dom}

-There's a bug somewhere in your code that's incorrectly changing, deleting, or adding a DOM node.
-DevTools provides a fast way to root cause this issue:
+Use a DOM change breakpoint when there's a bug in your code that's incorrectly changing, deleting, or adding a DOM node.
-DOM change breakpoints.

 Rather than manually searching around for the code that's causing the change, DevTools enables you to set a breakpoint on the node.
 Whenever the node, or